LibKey Nomad and Lean Library - Wright Library

 Additional features

-Using Zotero to manage your citations?
+Using Zotero (or anything else) to manage your citations?

 Select and search text from the web